wp-plugins/recent-facebook-posts/readme.txt

 == Description ==

-This plugin adds a widget, a shortcode `[recent-facebook-posts]` and a template function `recent_facebook_posts()` to your WordPress website which you can use to list your most recent Facebook posts.
+This plugin adds a widget, a shortcode `[recent_facebook_posts]` and a template function `recent_facebook_posts()` to your WordPress website which you can use to list your most recent Facebook posts.
 This plugin works with public pages and to a certain extent with personal profiles.

 = Facebook Posts Widget =
 Render a number of most recent Facebook page updates in any of your widget areas using the Recent Facebook Posts widget.

 = Facebook Posts Shortcode =
-Display a list of your most recent Facebook posts in your posts or pages using the `[recent-facebook-posts]` shortcode.
+Display a list of your most recent Facebook posts in your posts or pages using the `[recent_facebook_posts]` shortcode.
 Optionally, specify some arguments to customize the output.

 **Features**